SECURE DIGITAL WORKSPACE

-The Compensation Committee of our Board currently consists of Nanci Caldwell, Murray Demo (Chair) and Godfrey Sullivan.
+The Compensation Committee of our Board currently consists of Nanci E. Caldwell (Chair), Graham V. Smith and Godfrey R. Sullivan.
 The Compensation Committee is responsible for determining and making recommendations with respect to all forms of compensation to be granted to our executive officers and reviewing our disclosures on executive compensation for inclusion in our annual proxy statement for our annual meeting of stockholders in accordance with applicable rules and regulations.

 Nanci Caldwell serves as the Compensation Committee’s Chair and our Board has determined that each member of the Compensation Committee meets the applicable independence requirements promulgated by Nasdaq and the SEC.
 In addition, each member of the Compensation Committee is an “outside director” as defined in Section 162(m) of the Internal Revenue Code, and is a “non-employee director” as defined under Section 16 of the Exchange Act.